Deadline: September 15

 Are you interested in criminal justice but not ready to choose it as your major?
 You might like to pursue a Minor in Criminal Justice, a Minor in Restorative Justice, or a Minor in Criminal Investigation and Intelligence Analysis — all 15-hour online programs that can include criminal justice courses.

-The Bachelor of Science in Criminal Justice is a fast-paced, accelerated program designed to accommodate working adults.
+The Bachelor of Science - Criminal Justice is a fast-paced, accelerated program designed to accommodate working adults.
 When you are admitted into the program, you will be assigned an advisor who creates an individualized graduation plan.
 This plan will help organize and identify the courses you need for your degree.

 Once you’re admitted to the program, you can choose from four concentration areas—Homeland Security, Restorative Justice, Administrative Leadership, and Investigations and Intelligence Analysis—that will allow you to specialize the focus of your studies.